 Yes, you can eat the brie rind; it is part of the cheese’s flavor profile!
 When making this recipe for baked brie with fig jam, keeping the rind on the cheese is helpful because it prevents it from running all over as it melts.

-If you aren’t crazy about eating the white rind, you can scrape some of the top rind off with a small knife before baking.
+If you don’t like the idea about eating the white rind, you can scrape some of the top rind off with a small knife before baking.
 Be careful as to how much you shave off – you might lose some of that precious gooey cheese in the process!

 Did you love this recipe?